What do we do with our lives, and why?

 Do you know these things just mushroom in your mind, and i and sometimes it's sublime, you know so the influence that those films i saw at void had on me begat, a video i made.
 That was a turning point in my life and i think in the video in this goldfish video.
 We see the exact moment when the filmmaker or the video maker emerged at the time of seeing the videos at void and making this goldfish video.
 I had a job at scholastic publishing writing for a kid's science magazine.

 I wanted to be a magazine writer like hunter thompson or tom wolf back in the day, and the videos were just a hobby.
 Each issue of the scholastic science magazine would publish and answer a science question sent in by the readers and somehow i got my hands on a list of a hundred of these questions sent in by high school kids and one of the questions.
 I think it's the one that they ended up publishing in the magazine.
 The question was: can a goldfish live in mountain dew thought it was hilarious and i thought the other questions were kind of sad and beautiful.
+So i made a video to see if a goldfish could live in mountain dew and that's what this is.
+I'm shooting i drained the water with a turkey, baster filled the glass with mountain dew and when the goldfish was floating there seemingly dead.
+I panicked, though, a veterinarian would later tell me that the carbon dioxide had simply knocked the fish out and that in that school students would knock out fish with co2 for some reason so chill out peter.
+So the fish is floating there.

 Some kind of divine inspiration comes over me and i remember this legend from high school, wherein dave reynolds defibrillated a dead frog with a 9 volt battery, so off camera tape still rolling.
 I tear the 9 volt out of my telephone.
 Answering machine touch it to the goldfish and bang the fish comes out of it and then that particular fish lived just as long as the understudy fish i bought in case this one died, i think um.
 I think i bought five fish for this video just in case, but i had not planned to shock the thing back to life.